Principle Investigator Karin T. Burghardt

 Contact: email@example.com twitter: @karinburghardt address: Dept of Entomology, PLS office 4120A College Park Md 20742

 I earned my Bachelor's degree in Biology and Natural Resources & Environmental Sciences from Kansas State University in 2012.
-I have worked as a research technician in the labs of Dr. Melinda Smith and Dr. Osvaldo Sala as well as in private greenhouses in Arizona.
+I have years of experience working as a research technician in the labs of Dr. Melinda Smith and Dr. Osvaldo Sala as well as in private greenhouses in Arizona.
 I joined the Burghardt Lab in February 2019.
-Here at UMD I am excited to get involved with research in human-dominated landscapes and Entomology Dept outreach.
+Aside from my work coordinating projects for the lab, I also help maintain and display the Entomology Department’s “Insect Zoo” for outreach events.

 I am an undergraduate here at UMD studying Environmental Science and Policy with a concentration in Biodiversity and Conservation Biology, as well as German.
 I joined the Burghardt Lab in May 2019, and previously was part of the FIRE program as a student in the Immunogenetics stream and a peer mentor in the Atmospheric Data Science stream.
 In lab, I am looking forward to studying how biodiversity is impacted by human activity.